Intuition and decision-making: Definition and related terms

 Intuitive decision-making can be described as the process by which information acquired through associated learning and stored in long-term memory is accessed unconsciously to form the basis of a judgment or decision.
-This information can be transferred through affect induced by exposure to available options, or through unconscious cognition.
+This information can be transferred through effects induced by exposure to available options, or through unconscious cognition.
 Intuition is based on the implicit knowledge available to the decision-maker.
 For example, owning a dog as a child imbues someone with implicit knowledge about canine behavior, which may then be channeled into a decision-making process as the emotion of fear or anxiety before taking a certain kind of action around an angry dog.
 Intuition is the mechanism by which this implicit knowledge is brought to the forefront of the decision-making process.
-Some definitions of intuition in the context of decision-making point to the importance of recognizing cues and patterns in one's environment and then using them to improve one's problem solving.
-Intuition in decision-making has been connected two assumptions: 1) Tacit decision - previous decisions are affecting and 2) Explicit decision - emotions are affecting.
+Some definitions of intuition in the context of decision-making point to the importance of recognizing cues and patterns in one's environment and then using them to improve one's problem solving abilities.
+Intuition in decision-making has been connected by two assumptions: 1) Tacit decision - previous decisions are affecting and 2) Explicit decision - emotions are affecting.

 Intuition's effect on decision-making is distinct from insight, which requires time to mature.
 A month spent pondering a math problem may lead to a gradual understanding of the answer, even if one does not know where that understanding came from.
 Intuition, in contrast, is a more instantaneous, immediate understanding upon first being confronted with the math problem.
 Intuition is also distinct from implicit knowledge and learning, which inform intuition but are separate concepts.
 Intuition is the mechanism by which implicit knowledge is made available during an instance of decision-making.